Steeljaw Scribe

 "There has been a reduction of the ice cover over the last 10 yearsof about 100,000 sq km per year on average, so a drop of 1 million sq km in just one year (from 2006) is extreme."

 This is not/not an Al Gore is right post by any means.
 Rather, in light of the discussion ongoing re. the new Maritime Strategy, this is presented as one of those new challenges we, the maritime services, need to be cognizcant of and ready to address in terms of application of hard and soft power.
-For make no mistake about it - Russia will certainly do the utmost in her power (and is already well down that track) to exploit the strategic and material opportunities made possible by this phenomenon.
-Read more here 1, here and especially here 4 for more.
+For make no mistake about it – Russia will certainly do the utmost in her power (and is already well down that track) to exploit the strategic and material opportunities made possible by this phenomenon.
+Read more here, here and especially here for more.

-Nice job SJS.
+1. Nice job SJS.

 In many ways resistance to the climate change inclusion in the MS is due to lack of awareness.
 This is one of those debates best addressed with education.